matter-labs/block-explorer/packages/testing-docs/docs/intro.md

 sidebar_position: 1
 ---

-# Tests for zkSync Era Block Explorer
+# How to contribute to the project

 \<-- Use left sidebar for navigation
-# How to contribute to project

 ## What you'll need

 - [Node.js](https://nodejs.org/en/download/) version 18.0 or above: